September 2018 Newsletter

 Meals on Wheels

-July 2016 will mark the forty-second anniversary for Wainwright and District Family and Community Services.
+July 2018 marks the forty-fifth anniversary for Wainwright and District Family and Community Services.
 Initiated by Town of Wainwright Administrator, Ernie Bouchard, Wainwright and Area Preventative Social Services, as it was named back then, officially began operating in July of 1973.
 Read more history…